hardyqr/UW-Spring2017-CS246-Notes/notes-5.18-LEC06.md

 - if `ss>>num` fails (intput not numbers), we don't need `ss.clear()` as `ss` is a local variable that is created

 ## String
-In C, we use char arrays that are bull terminated.
+In C, we use char arrays that are null terminated (`\0`).
 - explicitly manage array length

 C++ lib provides string type
-- automatically resize if nedded
+- automatically resize if needed

 `string s = "hello";`

-automatically convert a char array to C++ string, MAGIC!
+- automatically convert a char array to C++ string, MAGIC!